Steven Matz: Minor leagues

 The New York Mets selected Matz in the second round, with the 72nd overall selection, of the 2009 MLB draft, the same year he graduated from high school.
 He was the first player to be drafted directly out of Ward Melville High School.
 The Mets did not have a first round pick in that year's draft and did not expect Matz to drop to them in the second round.
 Some Mets scouts attributed his drop to his playing high school baseball in the Northeast, an area which does not traditionally produce much high-round talent.
-Matz, who was seeking a $1.1 million signing bonus, received inquiries from three other teams during the draft, including the Los Angeles Dodgers and Chicago White Sox, but he ultimately passed on them with the hopes of making the Mets.
+Matz, who was seeking a $1.1 million signing bonus, received interest from the Los Angeles Dodgers and Chicago White Sox, but both ultimately passed on him, and he fell to the Mets.
 Matz was originally committed to attend Coastal Carolina University to play college baseball for the Coastal Carolina Chanticleers, but the Mets agreed to sign him with an $895,000 bonus, which was not finalized until minutes before the August 15 signing deadline for draft picks.
 Matz had scheduled a flight to attend his orientation at Coastal Carolina for the next day.

 While pitching in an instructional league in 2010, Matz experienced elbow discomfort.
 A doctor diagnosed him with an 80 percent tear in his ulnar collateral ligament of the elbow, and Matz underwent Tommy John surgery on May 18, 2010.
 His recovery lasted two years, during which he rehabbed regularly with fellow Mets organization pitcher Jacob deGrom.
 The two became close friends, and began living in the same house in Port St. Lucie, Florida during every spring training there.
 Matz did not make his professional debut until 2012, when he pitched for the Kingsport Mets of the Rookie-level Appalachian League.
 He initially continued to feel elbow pain, and doctors said they were not sure if the implanted ligament in his elbow had healed, but advised him to test it simply by playing and throwing as hard as he could.
 Eventually, the pain disappeared.
 Matz compiled a 2–1 record and 1.55 ERA in 29 innings pitched with Kingsport.